leigh-johnson/leigh-johnson.github.io/_posts/2015-04-21-recommended-reading-speculative-fiction.md

 In _Oryx & Crake_, Atwood explores triumphs and forfeits of bioengineering.
 The narrative shifts between each side of an apocalyptic bioweapon event: before & after the "flood".
 This story follows a well-educated cast who live in an affluent corporate compound (a sharp nod to white flight)

-_The Year of the Flood_ also braids  around a different sections of a timeline, but focuses on pleebland characters.
+_The Year of the Flood_ also braids around sections of the same timeline, but focuses on pleebland characters.
 This a beautiful, humanist story is about very ugly subjects: cults, poverty, and brutality.

 <blockquote>
 <p>“Not real can tell us about real.”